Pylons/pyramid/docs/narr/configuration.rst

 of configuration.

 .. index::
-   pair: declarative; configuration
+   single: declarative configuration

 .. _declarative_configuration:

 Declarative Configuration
 -------------------------

-A :mod:`repoze.bfg` application can be alternatively be configured "declaratively", if so desired.
+A :mod:`repoze.bfg` application can be alternately be configured "declaratively", if so desired.
 Declarative configuration relies on *declarations* made external to the code in a configuration file format named :term:`ZCML` (Zope Configuration Markup Language), an XML